a104437ana/sakura-garden/README.md

   <img src="https://sakura-garden.vercel.app/api/svg?username=your-github-username&theme=light" alt="sakura contributions" width="1000"/>
 </picture>
 ```

+## Features
-This will display your GitHub contributions as a beautiful sakura garden in both light and dark themes.
+- 🌸 Transforms your GitHub contributions into a beautiful garden
+- 🌈 Supports both light and dark themes
+- 🌐 Easy to integrate into any README or portfolio

-Another option is going to <a href="https://sakura-garden.vercel.app" target="_blank">https://sakura-garden.vercel.app</a>, entering your GitHub username, and copying the generated image tag directly from the page.
+- 💻 Dedicated website to view your garden and obtain the image tag

+## Future Plans
+- Add more customization options for the garden (e.g., different colors, flower types, etc.)